 This policy means applying a tax on suburban residential developments, in order to internalise a part of the external costs generated by these new housings in terms of equipments and infrastructures.
 It is an application of the "polluter pays" principle.
 The recommendation is derived from the results of the simulations performed for Brussels, Helsinki and Stuttgart.
 The scenario simulated was indeed the application of such a tax on the housings locating in non-urban areas, combined with a fiscal incentive (i.e. a tax reduction) for the housings located in the urban areas.
-In the scenario, the tax in the suburban areas amounted, in all 3 cities, to $670 \notin$ /housing/year, which correspond to a one-shot tax of 13 400 $\notin$ distributed on 20 years.
-In the case of Helsinki only, two other tax levels were also simulated, namely $340 \notin$ and 1 000 $\notin$ /housing/year.
+In the scenario, the tax in the suburban areas amounted, in all 3 cities, to 670€/housing/year, which correspond to a oneshot tax of 13 400 € distributed on 20 years.
+In the case of Helsinki only, two other tax levels were also simulated, namely 340 € and 1 000 €/housing/year.
 The tax reduction in urban zones was in each case calculated so that globally, the total policy had no cost for the authority.
-The conclusion of the simulations was that this measure was efficient to concentrate the population in the urban areas.
-However this scenario had no or poor effect on the car mileage and the $CO_2$ and pollutant emissions, on the contrary of car use pricing policies.
+The conclusion of the simulations was that this measure was efficient to concentrate the population in the urban zones (at least as efficient as better known policies based on car use pricing) and also tended to concentrate the induced employment10 in urban areas.
+However this scenario had no or poor effect on the car mileage and the CO2 and pollutant emissions, on the contrary of car use pricing policies.

-That kind of fiscal measure has been among others recommended by the European Conference of Ministers of Transport.
-It is used for more than 3 decades in the United States, under the name "impact fee", to control urban sprawl and to internalise the external costs of the suburbanisation.
+That kind of fiscal measure has been among others recommended by the European Conference of Ministers of Transport11.
+It is used for more than 3 decades in the United States, under the name "impact fee", to control urban sprawl and to internalise the external costs of the suburbanisation12.
 Already in the '50s, the municipalities were annoyed that the developers made only minimum works to equip the site, so that those minimum works had anyway to be improved by the municipalities on their own public resources.
 The tax was born in the years 70' and has the form of a one-shot tax imposed to the developers for new suburban developments.
 At the begin, the tax was intended to finance the works to be done on the site itself.
-Then the tax was extended to cover also the works necessary to connect the new developments to existing networks (sewage, water provision, road network, ...) ("off-site tax").
+Then the tax was extended to cover also the works necessary to connect the new developments to existing networks (sewage, water provision, road network, ...) ("offsite tax").
 Later, the Supreme Court of the US put some stricter rules on the way this tax had to be calculated.
-Currently, 23 States impose this tax to any new housing development to cover the long-term marginal cost of the improvements to be provided to infrastructures, equipments and services.
-The principles are as follows: the authority which is in charge of the land use regulation; the amount of the tax must be calculated to cover the supplementary public investments necessary to make the development work (they are not meant to finance existing deficiencies); the revenue of the tax must feed a fund dedicated to the equipments and infrastructures of the development.
-Generally speaking, further to the one-shot tax (on developers) covering the one-shot investment costs, the recurrent costs could be covered by an annual tax applied to the households.
+Currently, 23 States impose this tax to any new housing development to cover the long-term marginal cost of the improvements to be provided to infrastructures. equipments and services.
+The principles are as follows: the authority which imposes the tax must the be authority which is in charge of the land use regulation: the amount of the tax must be calculated to cover the supplementary public investments necessary to make the development work (they are not meant to finance existing deficiencies); the revenue of the tax must feed a fund dedicated to the equipments and infrastructures of the development.
+Generally speaking, further to the one-shot tax (on developers) covering the one-shot